 I don’t know about you, but sometimes buying off a registry gets a little boring.
-Whether it is a baby shower, bridal shower, or wedding gift, I prefer to be a bit picky as I select a gift to give.
+Whether it is a baby shower, bridal shower, or one of those wedding gift baskets from Broadway Basketeers, I prefer to be a bit picky as I select a gift to give.

 One of my favorite types of gifts to give are handcrafted ones – the kind that I have poured my love into through the time and effort spent on creating them.

 This desire to give heartfelt gifts made by yours truly began when I was young.
 My parents and sisters can attest that I loved to give – whether it was a picture I drew, a story I wrote, or a handwritten note.
 I think I fell in love with the reactions my family and friends would have as they felt loved by the thought, care, and time I spent creating something just for them.